 - a.
 Place a 10 mL graduated cylinder below the slot of the Drop Counter. - b.
-Fill the reagent reservoir with titrant. - c.
-Choose to start the calibration routine in your program. - d.
-Open the bottom 2-way (on-off) valve to begin releasing drops through the Drop Counter (the top valve finely adjusts the drop rate). - e.
-Continue to release drops until there are between 9 and 10 mL of liquid in the graduated cylinder. - f.
+Fill the reagent reservoir about 3⁄4 full with the titrant solution. - c.
+Choose to calibrate the Drop Counter in your data-collection program. - d.
+Open the bottom 2-way (on-off) valve to begin releasing drops through the Drop Counter. - e.
+Release drops until there are 9-10 mL of liquid in the graduated cylinder. - f.
 Close the bottom valve to stop the drops. - g.
-Type the precise volume of liquid in the graduated cylinder in the Volume (mL) box of the Calibrate drops dialog box. - h.
+Type the exact volume, to the nearest 0.1 mL, of liquid in the graduated cylinder in the Volume (mL) box of the Calibrate drops dialog box. - h.
 Choose to stop the calibration routine of your program. - i.
-The number of drops/mL will be displayed.
-It may be helpful to record the value for that particular reagent reservoir for future titrations. - j.
+The number of drops/mL will be displayed. - j.
 You can now continue with the titration (return to Step 7).